 Thouria’s ancient theater is oriented toward the west, overlooking the vast plains of Messenia, known in ancient times as “Makaria,” meaning the “blessed and blissful land.”

-In the distance, to the southwest, one can see the beautiful sea of the Messenian Gulf, which ancient Greeks were called “Thouriates,” most likely due to the city of Thouria.
+In the distance, to the southwest, one sees the beautiful sea of the Messenian Gulf.
+The ancient people of these lands were once called “Thouriates,” most likely referring to the city of Thouria.

-Archaeological works continue to this day in Thouria, where archaeological students from around the world come to practice their profession and learn more about their science and this important ancient Greek region.
+Archaeological works continue to this day in Thouria where archaeological students from around the world come to practice their profession and learn more about their science and this most important ancient Greek region.

-A small town bearing the name of Thouria, with a population of approximately 3,000 people, exists to this very day near the ancient ruins.
+A village bearing the name of Thouria with a population of approximately 3,000 people exists to this very day near the ancient ruins.

-It is a town that links together thousands of years of Greek history in this beautiful southern corner of Greece.
+It is a village that links together thousands of years of Greek history in this beautiful southern corner of Greece.